PixeLarm12/si-crm/README.md

-# CRM
+# Cine Choice
-This is a CRM system made by students from UNESP Bauru, Information System's course.
+This is a CRM system made by students from UNESP Bauru, Information System's course, called Cine Choice.

+Basically, the system are to buy movies and has the management of sales, products and an AI trained model to recommend movies to user based on their purchase history.
+In addition, the system have import, PDF reports and notifications

+Made by:
+Ana Beatriz Martins Ribeiro - 221022473
+Milena de Toledo Araujo - 221024743
+Lucas Ramos Domingues - 221025847
+Pedro Henrique Roratto - 221026932

 # Pay attention to